 Yuzhe Gu

-I am a second-year MS student pursuing dual degrees in Computer and Information Science and Electrical and Systems Engineering at the University of Pennsylvania, with a concentration on Artificial Intelligence and Machine Learning.
+I am an MSE student pursuing dual degrees in Computer and Information Science and Electrical and Systems Engineering at the University of Pennsylvania, with a concentration on Artificial Intelligence and Machine Learning.
+I received my dual Bachelor's degrees in Data Science from Duke Kunshan University and Duke University.

 Email / GitHub / Google Scholar / LinkedIn